ywamsendai/ywamsendai-docs/docs/about/whyjapan.md

 ---
 id: whyjapan
-title: Why Japan?
+title: Why Japan and Tohoku?
 ---

-So why does Japan need missionaries?
+So why does Japan and Tohoku need missionaries?
 Isn’t it a developed country?
 Here are some reasons why we are here and why you may want to be involved in partnering with us.

 * Japan is one of the least-reached areas in the world by the gospel.
-Out of a population of around 126 million, only around 1% know Jesus.
+The Tohoku region is particularly unreached.
+Out of a population of 126 million, only around 1% know Jesus.

 * Though the church is small in Japan, the evangelical church is declining every year.